Thank you for considering me to speak at your church or event. On this page you’ll find:

 Career.
 I am the Executive Director of Denver Institute for Faith & Work, a nonprofit that helps people integrate their faith and work through classes, vocational groups, seminars & conferences, and project mentoring.
-I’m also the Director of Admissions at Front Range Christian School.
-I’ve been the pastor of a small Hispanic congregation in Brighton, Colorado and an administrator at Denver Seminary.
+I’ve been the pastor of a small Hispanic congregation, a admission director at a Christian school, and an administrator at Denver Seminary.
 In my spare time I write for Christianity Today, Comment, Leadership Journal, The Review of Faith and International Affairs and other publications.

 Education.
 I have a Master of Divinity from Denver Seminary and a Bachelor of Arts in Spanish and International Economics & Cultural Affairs from Valparaiso University.

 Family and Interests.
-I’m married to my beautiful wife of 7 years, Kelly, and have two daughters, Sierra and Lily (with one more on the way).
-I enjoy exercising, reading classic literature, and having good conversation with my friends on Monday afternoons.
+I’m married to my beautiful wife of 7 years, Kelly, and have three daughters, Sierra, Lily and Alica.
+I enjoy exercising, reading, and having good conversation with my friends on Monday afternoons.

 An Audio Clip